eiimage/eiimage/COMPILE.md

 ### Qt 5
 #### Windows
 You should install Qt5 from the opensource package available on Qt website (http://www.qt.io/download-open-source/ or http://qt-project.org/downloads)

+*NB: Do not change the default installation directory*

 #### GNU/Linux
 You may use the developer packages from your distribution.
 Module needed are Core, Widgets, Gui and LinguistTools.
 If you have problems, installing Qt5 from the officiel package can be an alternative.
 See Windows links above.